garrandall/popular-music-data/tracks/march-14-drake.md

 This the first positive DNA we ever celebrated
 I can't forget the looks on they faces
-Got the news in Miami that we all now got ones that we raisin' Tell Gelo bring some, uh, RosÃ© and Baccarat out for our cheers to the next generation But this champagne toast is short-lived
+Got the news in Miami that we all now got ones that we raisin' Tell Gelo bring some, uh, Rosé and Baccarat out for our cheers to the next generation But this champagne toast is short-lived
 I got an empty crib in my empty crib
 I only met you one time, introduced you to Saint Nick